Bank of England likely to hold fire, work on guidance revamp

 "Against a backdrop of falling joblessness and robust economic growth, consumer confidence has surged and underpinned a continued improvement in expenditure," said Paul Smith, director at data company Markit that compiled the survey.

-The European Central Bank also meets on Thursday and in contrast to the Bank, there is talk of further policy loosening to combat very weak inflation - although most economists do not expect it to move this week.
+The European Central Bank also meets on Thursday and in contrast to the BoE, there is talk of further policy loosening to combat very weak inflation - although most economists do not expect it to move this week. <ECB/INT>

 To announce otherwise would represent an unexpected effective tightening of monetary policy.